futoin/specs/draft/ftn8.3_client_auth.md

 * Should have absolute time-to-live to require re-authentication (e.g. day, week, month, etc.),
 * May support "remember me" logic,
 * Should have idle timeout for automatic logout, if not "remember me",
-* Should be stored and surive Client shutdown, if "remember me" logic is activated,
+* Should be stored and survive Client shutdown, if "remember me" logic is activated,
 * May be invalidated at any time, if AuthService and/or DefenseService detect suspicious activity.

 ### 2.2.5.
 Multiple User sessions in the same Client